jeanravenclaw/sea-dark/README.md

 # Sea Dark

-A beautiful contrast dark theme that helps you focus on your code, inspired by Monokai with a sea green twist.
-This theme improves readability.
+A beautiful contrast dark theme that helps you focus on your code and improve readability.

 ## Previews